 “Sometimes I think I’m so overwhelmed that the little, simple things that other people do or say really set me off emotionally, which we know only makes the pain worse.“ Person with Fibromyalgia

 One of the most puzzling aspects of my Chronic Fatigue Syndrome/Fibromyaglia has been my body’s unusual sensitivity to stress.
 Oddly, it’s not the big stressful events, it’s the smaller, day to day stuff that’s been so confronting.
-It’s that roller coaster ride of symptoms that can sometimes flare up with the slightest nudge.
-It’s those fluey symptoms that show up particularly when I’m exhausted and feeling down.
+Every day, it seems, is a roller coaster ride of symptoms that often flares up with the slightest stressor.

-This review article could provide some answers.
-It suggests that infection, physical or psychological stress: it’s all the same.
+A review article suggests that with regards to the body; infection, physical or psychological stress – it’s all the same.